d0sl/doc-site/content/en/_index.en.md

 ## `d0SL`: Delta Zero Semantic Language

 **`d0SL`** is a next step generation of so called Business Rules Engines (BRE).
-Just like regular BRE's `d0SL` allows you to implement business logic of you system by using declarative logical specifications language.
+Just like regular BRE's `d0SL` allows you to implement business logic of your system by using declarative logical specifications language.

 {{% notice note %}}
 Main components of `d0SL`: